Economic importance of small businesses

 Inclusive social and economic impact

-Furthermore, they promote economic inclusion, allowing historically marginalized sectors to actively participate in local and national development.
+In addition, they promote economic inclusion, allowing historically marginalized sectors to actively participate in local and national development.

-Livelihood generation for vulnerable groups
+Generation of livelihoods for vulnerable groups

 In this way, these companies contribute to the economic autonomy and social empowerment of people who traditionally have limited access to the labor market.

-Promoting equality and social resilience
+Promotion of equality and social resilience

 Supporting small businesses helps reduce social and economic gaps, promoting equal opportunities in marginalized communities.